LCC-CIT/CS233JS-CourseMaterials/Notes-articles-tutorials/GitHubEducationAndClassroomNotes.md

 ## Summary of GH Classroom

-- Distribute starting files to students
+Distributes starting files to students
+- Instructor creates a template repository for each lab assignment.

+  The template repositories for any course should be listed on the README page of the course materials repository.
+For example, the [CS 233JS course repo README](https://github.com/LCC-CIT/CS233JS-CourseMaterials).

+- The instructor creates or re-uses a GitHub classroom.
+In a new classroom the instructor adds assignment.
+(Reused classrooms will have existing assignments).
+Creating an assignment will create a new repository from the template repo for that assignment.

-  - Each student gets a copy of the instructor's template repository
+- Each student gets a fork of the assignment repository.

 ## GitHub Classroom Web Page